Toys for Turtle Mountain- toy drive

 -Chris Orcutt, Good Red Heart Renegades.

 Each year the amount of children helped is based on the donations received.
-Friends of Turtle Mountain has helped an average of 250-300 children each year open a present that was under the tree Christmas morning.
+Friends of Turtle Mountain has helped an average of 250-300 children each year open have a present under the tree Christmas morning.
 In 2019 FTI helped 359 children receive not only a toy under the tree but they also recieved a book and a Christmas stocking with misc items including a new pair of socks.
 No matter how many toys we deliver there is always a need for more.
 With the help of donors like you we can reach out to as many children as possible.

 “So many of these children have very little to smile about living in conditions most of us couldn't imagine possible.
 Many of their parents/ guardians are worried about keeping the heat on, so presents for Christmas seem impossible.
 Our goal is to give as many of these beautiful children hope and happiness by making sure they have a toy under the tree Christmas morning”